libraries import numpy as np import matplotlib.pyplot as plt import seaborn as sns # Create data X = np.arange(0, 10, 1) Y = X + 5 * np.random.random((5, X.size)) # There are 4 types of baseline we can use: baseline = ["zero", "sym", "wiggle", "weighted_wiggle"] # Let's make 4 plots, 1 for each base

-The stackplot function of Matplotlib allows to make stacked area chart.
-It provides a baseline argument that allow to custom the position of the areas around the baseline.
-Four possibilities exist, and are represented here.
+stackplot() function of matplotlib allows to make stacked area chart.
+It provides a baseline argument that allows to custom the position of the areas around the baseline.
+Four possibilities are exist, and they are represented here.
 This chart is strongly inspired from the Hooked answer on this stack overflow question, thanks to him!

-# library import numpy as np import matplotlib.pyplot as plt import seaborn as sns # Create data X = np.arange(0, 10, 1) Y = X + 5 * np.random.random((5, X.size)) # There are 4 types of baseline we can use: baseline = ["zero", "sym", "wiggle", "weighted_wiggle"] # Let's make 4 plots, 1 for each baseline for n, v in enumerate(baseline): if n<3 : plt.tick_params(labelbottom='off') plt.subplot(2 ,2, n + 1) plt.stackplot(X, *Y, baseline=v) plt.title(v) plt.tight_layout()
+# libraries import numpy as np import matplotlib.pyplot as plt import seaborn as sns # Create data X = np.arange(0, 10, 1) Y = X + 5 * np.random.random((5, X.size)) # There are 4 types of baseline we can use: baseline = ["zero", "sym", "wiggle", "weighted_wiggle"] # Let's make 4 plots, 1 for each baseline for n, v in enumerate(baseline): if n<3 : plt.tick_params(labelbottom='off') plt.subplot(2 ,2, n + 1) plt.stackplot(X, *Y, baseline=v) plt.title(v) plt.tight_layout()